Employment lawyers providing employment law answers

 [5] See Instructions to Form 1040 and Form 1040 itself.

-[6] This definition is at the back of these materials.
+[6] This definition is on the IRS website.

 [7] See Murphy v.
 Internal Revenue Service, 493 F.3d 170 (D.C.
 Cir.
 2007), rev’g 460 F.3d 79 (D.C.
 Cir.
 2006).
 See also GJ Stillson MacDonnell & William Hays Weissman, D.C.
 Circuit Reverses Course and Finds Emotional Distress Damages are Subject to Income Tax, available at http://www.littler.com.
 This was published as an e-newsletter specific to employment taxes.